-We have audited the accompanying financial statements of WTC Captive Insurance Company, Inc. ("the Company"), which comprise the statement of net position as of December 31, 2012, the related statements of activities and cash flows for the year then ended, and the related notes to the financial statement.
+We have audited the accompanying financial statements of WTC Captive Insurance Company, Inc. ("the Company"), which comprise the statements of net position as of December 31, 2013 and 2012, the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.